collebrusco/flgl/README.md

 // draw
 ```
 ### Finally
-This will render a screen size quad using default shaders
+This will render a screen size quad using default shaders and a default quad mesh:
 ```c++
 int main() {
 	gl.init();